 - Peanut butter swirl or chips

-- Using a tender crumb topping like the one in our Sour Cream Coffee Cake recipe
+- A tender crumb topping like the one in our Sour Cream Coffee Cake recipe

 - Omitting the chocolate chips for a basic banana muffin